covertlabsaus/colab-mcp/README.md

 ## ✨ Features

-- 🔄 **Share context across tools** - Claude Desktop, Cursor, Codex, Gemini
+- 🔄 **Share context across tools** - Claude Code, Cursor, Codex, Gemini
 - 📜 **Access chat transcripts** from previous sessions
 - 🔍 **Search across all logs** - find that conversation from last week
 - 🎯 **Session summaries** - quick overview of what you were working on